OSGConnect/tutorial-R-addlib/README.md

     $ condor_q

-Once the job finished running, check the output files as before.
-They should now look like this:
+Once the job finished running, check the output file as before.
+They should look like this:

 	$ cat R.out.0000.0
 	 -----